uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 ### More on Strings

-We already learned about strings (which represent sequences of characters).
+We already learned that strings represent sequences of characters.
 We also learned that they can be concatenated using the `+` operator and that you can get their length using the `length` property.
-However this is not enough to efficiently work with strings.
+However, this is not enough to efficiently work with strings.

-Luckily, strings offer a wide range of additional functionality for pretty much every use case you will ever need - in this subsection we will briefly look at some of it.
+Luckily, strings offer a wide range of additional functionality for pretty much every use case you will ever need—in this subsection we will briefly look at some of it.

 First, you can access individual characters using the `charAt` function or array brackets: